SP doctors discuss strike in assembly this Thursday: 'Announced chaos' - 01/13/2022

 In the assessment of the category, said Juliana, this is a disrespect of the city hall, the secretary of health and official organizations with professionals who are on the front line in the fight against the pandemic.

-“Until last year, we had a negotiation table with the city hall, but it was extinguished.
-So we asked for the reopening so that we can negotiate the working conditions of these work professionals, especially now in this situation of announced chaos, a harbinger of perhaps a new collapse.”
+“Until last year we had a negotiation table with the city hall, but it was extinguished.
+So we asked for the reopening so that we can negotiate the working conditions of these professionals, especially now in this situation of announced chaos, a harbinger of perhaps a new collapse. “